tobiashochguertel/brewer/README.md

 ## Usage

 ```
-Usage: brewer <COMMAND>
+Usage: brewer [OPTIONS] <COMMAND>

 Commands:
   which      Locate the formulae which provides the given executable
   update     Update the local cache
   list       List installed formulae and casks
   info       Show information about formula or cask
   search     Search for formulae and casks
   paths      Show paths that brewer uses
   exists     Indicate if the given formula or cask exists by exit code
+  install    Install the given formula or cask
+  uninstall  Uninstall the given formula or cask
   help       Print this message or the help of the given subcommand(s)

 Options:
+  -v, --verbose...
+More output per occurrence
+  -q, --quiet...
+Less output per occurrence
   -h, --help        Print help
   -V, --version     Print version
 ```

 [fzf]: https://github.com/junegunn/fzf